axonivy-market/doc-factory/README.md

 * IvyAddOns (ch.ivyteam.ivy.addons:ch.ivyteam.ivy.addons) Facade that includes IvyAddOnsCommons, DocFactory, FileManagerApi
 * IvyAddOnsRichDialog (ch.ivyteam.ivy.addons:rich-dialog)- Provides all the functionality for Rich Dialogs like: File Manager, Dynamic Dialogs, Event Log, ...

-The idea behind this splitting is that the Axon.ivy Projects can decide which functionality they need and only use the project that delivers this functionality.
+The idea behind this splitting is that Axon.ivy Projects can decide which functionality they need and depend on those projects they really need.

 ## CI/CD Infrastruction ##